carbon-design-system/carbon-platform/docs/resource-schemas.md

 #### Asset docs

-Asset docs is used to determine which supporting documentation is available to fetch and render as page tabs in the asset details for the asset.
-For each optional document key, a path should be included (relative to the carbon.yml).
+Asset docs is used to determine which supporting documentation is available to fetch and render as page tabs in the asset details for the asset as well as it's location.
+For each optional document key, a path should be included; The path **must** be either a Github url according to the `https://{host}/{org}/{repo}/blob/{branch}/{path-to-file}` format, or a path relative to the carbon.yml file location.

 Currently supported document keys are:

 | docKey              | Description                                                                                                                                                                                       |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |